parneetsaxena/Cars-Price-Prediction/README.md

-# Credit-Card-Fraud-Detection
+# Cars Price Prediction
-A model is trained to predict whether there is a fraud or not.
+A model is trained to predict the price of a car based on the attributes of the car